Workers strike at ArcelorMittal European sites

 LONDON/BRUSSELS Thousands of workers were staging strikes and demonstrations on Wednesday at European plants of ArcelorMittal (ISPA.AS), the world's largest steelmaker, in what unions said was a protest against job insecurity.

-ArcelorMittal said 24-hour production halts were limited to plants in Luxembourg, Belgium and one in France but had no major impact on output, as furnaces at most of the sites affected had already been partially idled.
+ArcelorMittal said 24-hour production halts were limited to plants in Luxembourg, Belgium and one in France but had no major impact on output, as the sites affected had already been partially idled.

-"(The furnaces at) Rodange and Schifflange are idled anyway, Liege is idled, as you know, and so is Florange idled, the furnaces at all these plants are idled," an ArcelorMittal spokesman said.

-But at a news conference in London close to the firm's corporate finance offices in the well-heeled district of Mayfair, EMF deputy general secretary Bart Samyn said more than 25,000 workers had walked out, hitting production by at least 10-20 percent across Europe.

-"In the end we could see the disappearance out of most of the countries in Europe, simply making quantity steel in the rest of the world and losing their crown jewels of the past."

-Samyn said unions will decide their next course of action, which could include more strikes, following a meeting with management in mid-January over the concerns they have raised.
+"The furnaces at all of these plants are idled, they have some cold phase going on, but they are not actually producing steel," ArcelorMittal's media relations head Giles Read said.

-Belgian unions said there were 40,000 people at a demonstration in the town of Liege on Wednesday.
+Belgian unions said there were 40,000 people at the demonstration in the Belgian town of Liege on Wednesday.

 "There are not just steelworkers here today, there are also workers from other sectors, both industry and services, who are on strike," Eric de Deyn, spokesman for the BBTK union said.